yampelo/beagle/README.md

 <networkx.classes.multidigraph.MultiDiGraph at 0x126b887f0>
 ```

-Graphs are centered around the activity of individual **processes**, and is meant primarly to help analysts investigate activity on hosts, not between them.
+Graphs are centered around the activity of individual **processes**, and are meant primarly to help analysts investigate activity on hosts, not between them.

 ## Installation